 Jack Sim: "The culture of consumerism: Buying things you don't need, with money you don't have, to impress people you don't like."

 Larry Swedroe, author of "The Successful Investor Today": "The more complex the investment, the faster you should run away."

 David Swensen, Yale Chief Investment Officer: "As a general rule of thumb, the more complexity that exists in a Wall Street creation, the faster and farther investors should run."

-Andrew Tobias, author: "I believe in selecting the most straighforward and easiest-to-implement strategy for achieving our goals."
+Andrew Tobias, author of The Only Investment Guide You Will Ever Need: "I believe in selecting the most straightforward and easiest-to-implement strategy for achieving our goals."

 Tweddell and Pierce, authors of "Winning with Index Mutual Funds": "Keep it simple.
 Investment success depends on asset allocation, diversification, and risk management, not on complexity."